4329/frc2025/notes.md

 - How much does WPILib generate for you?
 - Should I make a "clean" version of the 2025 codebase for reference?
 With the amount of commands and subsystems I'm seeing, my guess is there is quite a bit of deprecated code in here.

+### YASS

+This software suite looks pretty awesome.
+With the new team, this could be a great way to get everyone started.

+- YAGSL (swerve) looks awesome
+- YAMS (mechanism system) is a great solution for generating code which is easily simulated
+- YAMG (mechanism generator) used if you don't want to use YAMS.
+Generates customizable code for mechanisms.
+Not easily simulated though.
+- YALL (limelight) looks awesome

+### What to Reuse

+I think the move will be to reuse our unique core software pieces, and then use YASS, YAMS, and YALL for the rest.
+Since we have almost an entirely new software team, I think this approach is the best fit.

+- Logger
+- Certain constants
+- Config
+- Certain utility functions

 ## TODO

-- Generate a default WPILib project to understand how much it writes for you.
+- [x] Generate a default WPILib project to understand how much it writes for you.
-- Review and understand swerve drivetrain code
+- [ ] Review and understand logger
-- Review and understand logger
+- [ ] Review and understand config system

-## Questions for Joey

-- How similar is hardware?
-Between 2025 and 2026
+- [x] Understand simulations